bholmesdev/simple-stack/packages/form/README.md

 pnpm dlx simple-form create
 ```

 This will output a form component in your directory of choice.
-An example using  ReactJS can be found in our `examples` directory.

 <details>
 <summary><strong>🙋‍♀️ Why code generation?</strong></summary>